Get instant property alerts for www.birminghamwelcomehome.comGet the MoveTo App

 Buying real estate is a complex matter with many factors to consider since no two homes or transactions are alike.
 Moreover, with all the unique opportunities of the current market, it’s more important than ever to contact a real estate professional once you’ve decided to buy.

-When choosing a real estate professional to guide you through the property search, financing, negotiation and transaction processes, you should consider their local market knowledge, experience, and track record.
-Our team is experienced ready to guide you through the entire buying process.
+When choosing a real estate professional to guide you through the property search, financing, negotiation, and transaction processes, you should consider their local market knowledge, experience, and track record.
+Our team is experienced and ready to guide you through the entire buying process.
 Click here to see our testimonials.

 We recommend that you get pre-approved for a loan before you start viewing homes with the serious intention of buying.
 The pre-approval process involves meeting with a lender and authorizing them to examine your current financial situation and credit history.
 On the basis of this examination, the lender may provide you with a document detailing the amount you can borrow to buy a home.
 We have a list of lenders that are knowledgeable, service-oriented, and offer reasonable closing costs.